vanHeemstraSystems/template-default-repository-demo/300/300/README.md

 Notice that it prepends paths with ```src/``` (e.g., ```"root": "src/hatch_project",```) to allow for our **nested** directory structure.

+The path for `root` in the `projects` section should be specified relative to the workspace root, which is typically the directory where your `nx.json` file is located.

+Since your `nx.json` is at `repository-name/hatch-project/src/hatch_project/nx.json`, the paths are relative to the `src/hatch_project` directory.
+Thus:

+- **`root`**: Should be `"src/hatch_project"` because it indicates the base directory for the project relative to the workspace's root.
+- **`sourceRoot`**: Should be `"src/hatch_project/src"` for the same reason.

+If you were to use the absolute path `hatch-project/src/hatch_project`, it would not be correct in the context of how Nx expects paths to be defined.
+Nx uses paths relative to the workspace root to maintain consistency across different environments and setups.

 ### Key Sections:
 - **`npmScope`**: Defines the scope for your packages.
 - **`affected.defaultBase`**: Specifies the default branch for determining affected projects.